mven/velocity-conference-2015-notes/velocity-conference-2015-notes.md

 - Track your costs
   - Empower teams to manage own spending

-*Feedback for speaker: Decent content of the migration of workloads at Intuit.
-Could have used more key takeaways. *
+Feedback for speaker: Decent content of the migration of workloads at Intuit.
+Could have used more key takeaways.

-#### Dave McCrory - Basho Technologies
+#### Addressing operational challenges: Building a faster, highly available data tier for active workloads
-*Addressing operational challenges: Building a faster, highly available data tier for active workloads*
+*Dave McCrory - Basho Technologies*

 - scale or fail!
 - data problem are arising due to massive amounts